cleyber-bezerra/SplitLearning-Wireless/README.md

     </figurecaption>
 </p>

-Fig. 2 shows the result of packet losses in training and testing in the Split Learning learning model.
+Figure 2 shows the result of packet losses in the network simulation.

 <p align='center'>